openedx/edx-documentation/en_us/install_operations/source/CSMH.rst

 of the edx-platform repository as of 16 March 2016 writes records to this database and table.

-To avoid data loss, the system continues to read the records in both tables, the original in the default database and the extended table in the ``student_module_history`` database.

 =======================
 Migrating Table Data
 =======================